python/cpython/Doc/library/sqlite3.rst

 Tutorial
 --------

-In this tutorial, you will create a database of Monty Python movies, using basic :mod:`!sqlite3` APIs.
+In this tutorial, you will create a database of Monty Python movies using basic :mod:`!sqlite3` functionality.
 It assumes a fundamental understanding of database concepts, including `cursors`_ and `transactions`_.

-First, you need to create a new database and open a database connection to allow :mod:`!sqlite3` to work with it.
+First, we need to create a new database and open a database connection to allow :mod:`!sqlite3` to work with it.
 Call :func:`sqlite3.connect` to to create a connection to the database :file:`tutorial.db` in the current working directory,